ccnmtl/compiled3/content/articles/vue-data.md

 Javascript-friendly structure.
 Note that the JSON data must be escaped, then parsed to avoid encoding and security issues.

-Vue and other clientside code can then access the WritLarge instance to retrieve data.
+Vue and other clientside code can then access the Writ Large instance to retrieve data.

 ## A new way to render